Master of Science

 - Students can enroll at anytime throughout the year (Fall, Spring or Summer)

-- Tuition is $16,500 in total (fees extra), pricing is the same regardless of residency
+- Tuition rates can be found here.
+Pricing is the same regardless of residency

 - Full-time students can complete their degree within 12- 16 months, depending on options